 Tree roots are constantly looking for moisture and are naturally drawn to the water in your sewer pipes.
 If there’s a crack or leak, it can find its way in.
 If there are trees on your property or you live in a wooded area, you should be aware of this problem and have a video inspection performed at least every few years or so.
 There is now an option to repair the damage known as pipe relining, which is more cost-effective and less invasive.

 Feminine Hygiene Products

-Feminine hygiene products and diapers are a danger to pipes because they have cotton and other fibers that are non-biodegradable and therefore have the capacity not only to block pipes but also attract other clogging elements.
+Feminine hygiene products and diapers are a danger to pipes because they have cotton and other fibres that are non-biodegradable and therefore have the capacity not only to block pipes but also attract other clogging elements.

 Oil, Grease, and Food

-Oil and grease from food are one of the worst enemies of your plumbing system.
-Many homeowners do not realize the damage they're causing when they allow oily substances to go down their drains.
+Oil and grease from food are some of the worst enemies of your plumbing system.
+Many homeowners do not realize the damage they’re causing when they allow oily substances to go down their drains.
 These oils can accumulate and cause clogs.

 Food scraps should also never go down the sink, or even the laundry drains, nor should they be flushed down the toilet.
 Drains don’t tolerate food, mainly because they can be sticky or sharp, which is never good in a pipe.